SpryteLabs/Spryte-Docs/docs/userManual.md

 5. Receive notifications about your favorite technologies and industry sectors;
 6.

- ## Comissions

- In Spryte Labs

-## Referrals

- 1. New Contacts must be new and unknown to us, with no existing Referrer. i.e. the “first dibs” rule.
- 2. A referral is valid for 12 months.
-The total amount spend by that client(your referee) during the 12 months after the referral will be the basis for your commission.
-Referral comissions are 5% of the basis, credited in Spryte Points to your referral account 30 days after payments made by the referee.
- 3. You can't add referrals for companies you currently work for, or colleagues
- 4. For rules around the redeeming of Spryte Points see our Spryte Points Policy
- 5. Rules 1-4 above are negotiable on a case-by-case basis for exceptional referrals.

 ## Spryte Points Policy

   Every action in the Spryte Labs website is rewarded by points that can be redeemed as money.
 Those actions are divided into 3 different categories: Simple, Medium and Complex actions.

 ### Simple actions 1pts

-  Create Requirements
+1. Create Requirements;
+2. Add technology goals;
-  Talk to sales, talk to an account manager
+3. Talk to sales, talk to an account manager;
-  View Dev Profiles/Consider Devs
+4. View Dev Profiles/Consider Devs;
-  Complete your profile (name, degrees, )
+5. Complete your profile;
-  Connections
+6. Add connections;
-  Get into groups chats
+7. Get into groups chats;
-  Request a partener account
+8. Request a partener account;
-  FREELANCE DEVS: showcase interest in a company/requirement/project/stack/industry...

 ### Medium actions 5pts

-  Add technology goals
+1. Add Case Studies;
-  Save devs / add notes
+2. Save devs / add notes;
-  Interview Devs
+3. Interview Devs;
+4. Add products;
-  Recommend Spryte to other clients, get registrations Recommend spryte to colleagues, get registrations Submit sell side reports
+5. Recommend Spryte to other clients, get registrations;
+6. Recommend spryte to colleagues, get registrations;
+7. Submit sell side reports;
-  FREELANCE DEVS: indicate interest in project/intership Add Case Studies
+8. FREELANCE DEVS: indicate interest in project/intership;

 ### Complex actions 100pts

-  Add certification
+1. Add certification;
-  Add case study
+2. Add case study;
-  Book Devs/ projects
+3. Book Devs/ projects;
-  Intervew devs
+4. Intervew devs;
-  Refer a client;
-  Close a sell
+5. Close a sell;
-  Add products
+6. Add products;
-  Schedule bench
+7. Schedule bench;
-  Add Featured Devs
+8. Add Featured Devs;

 ### Extras

-   Sign up  +500pts
-   Weekly login +50pts
+1. Weekly login +50pts
-   x2 for Weekly logins (Needs to keep a streak of 1 month of weekly logins) Journey completed  +1000pts
+2. Double points for Weekly logins (Needs to keep a streak of 1 month of weekly logins)
+4. Journey completed  +1000pts
-   Each day in the top 3 of the leaderboard +50pts/day
+5. Each day in the top 3 of the leaderboard +50pts/day

+## Referrals
+You can refer Spryte Labs to someone who is interested in our service.

+ 1. New Contacts must be new and unknown to us, with no existing Referrer;
+ 2. A referral is valid for 12 months.
+The total amount spend by that client your referee during the 12 months after the referral will be the basis for your commission.
+Referral comissions are 5% of the basis, credited in Spryte Points to your referral account 30 days after payments made by the referee;
+ 3. You can't add referrals for companies you currently work for, or colleagues;
+ 4. For rules around the redeeming of Spryte Points see our Spryte Points Policy;
+ 5. Rules 1-4 above are negotiable on a case-by-case basis for exceptional referrals;